Chef, restaurateur, writer and fusion pioneer

 From everyday mash-ups to fine fusion dining

-On July 31st we served our last meals at dinner.
-After 18 years Michael and I decided it was time to close the restaurant.
+On July 31st 2019 we served our last meals.
+After 18 years trading Michael and I decided it was time to close the restaurant.
 The Providores and Tapa Room was opened on August 15th 2001 and introduced the Flat White, Turkish eggs and small-plate fusion dining to London.

-The Sugar Club has an iconic history in New Zealand, opening in central Wellington in 1986 with Peter as head chef.
+In August 2020 I left my role as Founding Chef at The Sugar Club, on Level 53 of Auckland's Sky Tower.
+The Sugar Club has an iconic history in New Zealand's food story, the original opening in central Wellington in 1986 with myself as head chef.
+This is the fouth incarnation of The Sugar Club.

-A stylish Spanish bar and restaurant, which opened on 23rd November 2006.
-It takes its name from the Spanish word for acorn, which is what the best pigs in the world feast on.
+Unfortunately, Bellota has closed.
+During New Zealand's Level 4 lock-down in March 2020, like all restaurants, we had to close the door.
+Sadly it won't re-open.
+It was a Spanish bar and restaurant that opened on 23rd November 2006.
+It took its name from the Spanish word for acorn, which is what the best pigs in the world feast on, producing jamon Iberico de bellota.

 April 2014–Present.
 Crosstown Doughnuts are hand made fresh every day, using the finest quality ingredients sourced locally and from around the world.
-Pint-sized spot for coffee and sourdough donuts in flavours such as matcha tea and chilli chocolate.
+We retail on-line as well as from our 10 pint-sized shops for coffee and sourdough donuts in flavours such as matcha tea and chilli chocolate.

-1995–Present.
-Despite not getting an apprenticeship when I applied aged 15, Air New Zealand asked me to create a menu to celebrate their London to Los Angeles route in 1995.
+1995–2020.
+Despite not being accepted for an apprenticeship when I applied aged 15, Air New Zealand asked me to create a menu to celebrate their London to Los Angeles route in 1995.
 It was the beginning of a culinary journey that lead to new menus for global routes, winning numerous awards along the way.
+In 2020 as the Covid19 pandemic made its mark on global travel, I stepped down from this lovely relationship.

 March 2001– March 2018.
-In 2001 I was a consultant chef for the then fledgling GBK (Gourmet Burger Company).
-A first in London, it became the catalyst for rejuvenating the humble burger in the UK.
+In 2001 I was a consultant chef, and first-round investor, for the then fledgling GBK (Gourmet Burger Company).
+A first in London, it became the catalyst for rejuvenating the humble burger in the UK, and became the benchmark in quality gourmet foodie-focussed burgers.

 2010–2016.
 Kōpāpā opened in December 2010 on Monmouth Street.
 Run as a joint venture with Michael McGrath (my business partner and co-owner of The Providores), and Adam Wills and Brandon Allen, Kōpāpā is a Maori word meaning storehouse.
 Brandon and I both have Maori heritage and along with Adam and Michael are New Zealand-raised.
 After a very successful 5 ½ years we sold Kōpāpā in May 2016.